Atypical anorexia nervosa: Prognosis

 Anorexia nervosa is one of the most difficult psychiatric disorders to treat and has a high mortality rate due to complications from malnutrition and suicide.
 Currently there are no specific studies completed on the prognosis of atypical anorexia nervosa.
 However, the current consensus is that it is similar to, if not worse, than that of anorexia nervosa.
-One study looked at the length of duration of individual episodes seen in patients and found atypical anorexia nervosa had an 11.2 month duration as compared to anorexia nervosa with an 8 month duration.
+One study looked at the length of duration of individual episodes seen in patients and found atypical anorexia nervosa had an 11.2-month duration as compared to anorexia nervosa with an 8-month duration.
+Other studies support this finding, adding that patients with AAN also lost more weight more rapidly than patients diagnosed with AN, despite not being underweight.
 Overall, the remission rates of atypical anorexia nervosa and anorexia nervosa are similar at 71% for atypical anorexia nervosa and 75% for anorexia nervosa.

 The current consensus is that atypical anorexia patients are at risk for many of the same medical complications of anorexia nervosa.
-Evidence from a study conducted at the University of California San Francisco Eating Disorders Program suggests that atypical anorexia patients are equally likely as anorexia nervosa patients to develop secondary side effects related to decreased caloric and nutritional intake, including bradycardia (decreased heart rate), amenorrhea (stopping of the menstrual period), and electrolyte imbalances.
+Evidence from a study conducted at the University of California San Francisco Eating Disorders Program suggests that atypical anorexia patients are equally likely as anorexia nervosa patients to develop secondary side effects related to decreased caloric and nutritional intake, including bradycardia, amenorrhea, and electrolyte imbalances.

 Epidemiology

-It is difficult to gauge the true prevalence of atypical anorexia pre-2013 because patients were lumped together under the EDNOS diagnosis.
+Prior to DSM-5, EDNOS made up the majority of eating disorder diagnoses, but it is difficult to determine what proportion of these diagnoses would now be categorized as atypical anorexia.
+Data on AAN prevalence may also underrepresent cases due to stereotypes about appearances of patients with EDs.
+Compared to patients with AN, patients diagnosed with AAN may weigh more before developing their disorder.
+The common assumption that eating disorder patients are thin and White leads providers to overlook assessment for eating disorders and disordered behaviors in non-White and overweight (or obese) teenagers.
+Weight judgment is prevalent globally among adolescents and adults alike; thus, overweight and obese patients may partake in restrictive eating without notice because of their higher BMI.
+Weight-related body consciousness may present more in Hispanic and Black women than in their White peers, corresponding also with increased rates of obesity.

 Evidence suggests that atypical anorexia is more prevalent than anorexia nervosa, but individuals experiencing it are less likely to receive care.
 For example, one prospective study of 196 women found a prevalence of 2.8% for atypical anorexia, compared to only 0.8% for anorexia nervosa by the age of 20.
 However, individuals experiencing atypical anorexia nervosa are less likely to receive care.
-In addition, when these individuals do receive care, there is a higher rate of treatment dropout and decreased treatment response.
-This can be attributed to a number of reasons including less stigma surrounding atypical anorexia nervosa due to patients in the normal or overweight range, as well as the perception of patients that the severity of their eating disorder is low because of their weight range.
+In addition, when these individuals receive care, there is a higher rate of treatment dropout and decreased treatment response.
+This can be attributed to several reasons including less stigma surrounding atypical anorexia nervosa due to patients in the normal or overweight range, as well as the perception of patients that the severity of their eating disorder is low because of their weight range.